kagruber2412/RIntroduction/Programming_Tips.md

 ## Over-vectorizing

-Improving human efficiency by shortening the time spent on writting code using the **apply** family of functions.
+Improving human efficiency by shortening the time spent on writting code using the **apply** family of functions (to express a simple loop more compactly).

 | function | Input | Output |
 |----------|------------------------|------------------------|